-If the weather permits and the roads are devoid of turbulence, then you can hike up to the marvelous Chandratal lake; also known as the moon lake.
+A visit of Chandratal will be either on Day 4 or Day 5.
+You can hike up to the marvellous Chandratal Lake (known as the moon lake).
 The sheer blue color of the lake has an amazing effect to the surroundings.
-Chandratal Lake is 70 kms from Chatru camp site and few hours from Chandratal camp site.
-Vehicle can also be arranged from Manali to take you to Chandratal from Chatru and back to Manali.
-It will take seven hours to complete the journey and reach Manali.
-You can visit Chandratal only in the summer months.
-If not, you will have to drive directly from Chatru to Manali and skip Chandratal all together.
+Chandratal Lake is 45 km from Chatru camp site.
+You can visit Chandratal only in the summer months, if road and weather condition permits us. if not, you will have to drive directly from Chatru to Manali and skip Chandratal all together.

 How to Reach

 By Air :-